 Will Insurance Cover My Injuries in a Hit-and-run

-If the other driver is not located, does not have insurance, or does not have enough insurance to cover your expenses, you will need to rely on your insurance.
+You must rely on your insurance If the other driver is not located.
+Your insurer will cover you if the other driver does not have insurance or does not have enough insurance to cover your expenses.
 Depending on your insurance policy and the circumstances of the hit-and-run, you may have multiple options to get your expenses covered under your car insurance, including:

 - Collision coverage – If the other driver is not located and you have collision coverage on your policy, it will cover damage to your vehicle.
 However, it will not pay for injuries from the hit-and-run.